 In 2019 OSHA issued a Notice of Proposed Rulemaking (NPRM) that changed the forms employers must submit electronically, depending on the size of the establishment.
 How will this impact your reporting practices for 2020?

 Documenting and reporting injuries & illness has gotten more complicated with the new requirements for electronic submission.
-It’s vital safety managers and employers understand these changes, and how to adapt their practices.
+It is vital that safety managers and employers understand these changes, and how to adapt their practices.
 Join us for this can't-miss, 60-minute webinar to discover:

-- What OSHA's updated injury & illness recordkeeping standard means for you
+- What OSHA's updated injury & illness recordkeeping standard mean to your organization

-- Do you now have to submit your EIN with your injury & illness data submission?
+- Do you now have to submit your Employer Identification Number (EIN) along with your electronic injury & illness data submission?

-- Which employers must submit forms electronically – and which forms
+- What size establishments must submit forms electronically – and which forms

-- Rules for classifying injuries & illnesses - plus how to avoid common errors
+- Rules for classifying work-related injuries & illnesses - plus how to avoid common errors

-- Which injuries & illnesses must be reported and by when
+- Which work-related injuries and illnesses must be reported, and when

-- Keys to complying with electronic reporting of injury requirements
+- Keys to complying with electronic submission reporting of injury requirements

 - Who is required to submit injury and illness data electronically